 Some of the underwater sites investigated during the project (Bricks shipwreck and Grado 2) have been processed into precise and attractive 3D models that form the basis for Virtual Reality environments (Real Time Render technology).
-This technology enables also very young or old people and people with disability to access the sites (fig. 15).
-By sharing information between participating museums (Caorle Museum, Grado Museum, Castromediano Museum in Lecce, Ribezzo Museum in Brindisi, Carovigno Castle Museum, etc.) virtual tours of each other's site will be accessible, virtually travelling also to the most distant underwater sites (fig. 16).
+This technology enables also very young or old people and people with disability to access the sites (figs. 34a-b).
+By sharing information between participating museums (Caorle Museum, Grado Museum, Castromediano Museum in Lecce, Ribezzo Museum in Brindisi, Carovigno Castle Museum, etc.) virtual tours of each other's site will be accessible, virtually travelling also to the most distant underwater sites.

-Fig. 15: Wreck of the Bricks.
-3D model
+Fig.34a: Wreck of the Bricks.
+3D model and VR environment in Caorle Museum

-Fig.16: VR environment in Caorle Museum
+Fig.34b: Wreck of the Bricks.
+3D model and VR environment in Caorle Museum

-1.5.
+4.5.
 Surveys in Puglia

 Surveys have been carried out in several coastal sites of Puglia in 2020-2021 within the UnderwaterMuse project.
-The activity conducted in the "Le Cesine" Natural Reserve, on the Adriatic Sea, led to the identification of a large port complex probably from the Augustan or Early-Imperial period, composed by a big whose foundation is preserved for a lenght of 90 m, a similar stone parallepiped blocks structure in line with it, 40 m further offshore, apparently detached because of a large amount of sand accumulated in recent years, and another structure, maybe identifiable with a lighthouse pier (fig. 16), Some walls and a probable saltpan are along the coast, while an ancient road with stone foundation leeds from Lecce directly to the pier area; it is visible in some sections and in an aerial photo.
+The activity conducted in the "Le Cesine" Natural Reserve, on the Adriatic Sea, led to the identification of a large port complex probably from the Augustan or Early-Imperial period, composed by a big pier (figs. 35a-b), whose foundation is preserved for a lenght of 90 m, a similar stone parallepiped blocks structure in line with it, 40 m further offshore, apparently detached because of a large amount of sand accumulated in recent years, and another structure, maybe identifiable with a lighthouse.
+Some walls and a probable saltpan are along the coast, while an ancient road with stone foundation leeds from Lecce directly to the pier area; it is visible in some sections and in an aerial photo.